lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 1. The car must be designed as a compact rectangular box with wheels, optimized for navigation and load carrying.
 2. The server must be a standalone unit.
 3. The car won't have obstacle detection and safe path navigation to avoid collisions.
-4. The car must make a request to the server for route every 30 seconds(?)

 ## Usability
 1. Operability